mohsinht/site/docs/launch-checklist.md

 ## Cloudflare agent readiness

 1. In **AI Crawl Control**, allow search and user-requested retrieval crawlers, and block model-training crawlers only if that matches the published `Content-Signal` policy.
-This is an enforcement setting; `robots.txt` and response headers are voluntary declarations.
+This is an enforcement setting; the `Content-Signal` response header and `robots.txt` are voluntary declarations.
 2. If the Cloudflare plan supports it, enable **AI Crawl Control → Markdown for Agents**.
 The origin already serves Markdown for `Accept: text/markdown`, so do not enable a conflicting rewrite or cache rule.
 3. Verify the origin after deployment:
    - `curl -I https://mohsinht.com/` returns `200` and includes `Content-Signal: search=yes, ai-input=yes, ai-train=no, use=reference`.
-   - `curl https://mohsinht.com/robots.txt` includes the same signal and only `https://mohsinht.com/sitemap.xml` as a sitemap.
+   - `curl -I https://mohsinht.com/robots.txt` includes the same `Content-Signal` response header; its body contains only valid robots directives and the canonical sitemap.
+   - `curl https://mohsinht.com/robots.txt` contains only valid robots directives and `https://mohsinht.com/sitemap.xml` as its sitemap.
    - `curl -sD - -H 'Accept: text/markdown' https://mohsinht.com/` returns `Content-Type: text/markdown; charset=utf-8` and `Vary: Accept`.
    - Repeat the Markdown request for `/resume`, `/recommendations`, `/posts`, and each public article.